mga-odoo/odoobooks/docs/ecommerce-and-website/setup-marketplace-in-odoo-out-of-the-box.rst

 Company Name
 ================================ ======================================
-Magickart Limited                Change the name of the default company Hangzhou Realwayto Industry Ltd. Create a new new company Nantong Dongke Tools Co, Ltd.    Create a new new company
+Magickart Limited                Change the name of the default company Supplier A                       Create a new new company Supplier B                       Create a new new company
 ================================ ======================================

 In order to set up the accounting application and load the chart of